MayaY2014/softlayer-python/README.md

-## Work in Progress

-Development is currently carving out this branch for use with GitHub Pages.

 ## Introduction

-Our project page uses a content-first boilerplate for building web content with Markdown.
-It's designed ideally for spinning up Jekyll-powered static websites on GitHub.
+Our project page uses a content-first boilerplate for writing web documents in Markdown.
+It's design is ideally for spinning up Jekyll-powered static websites on GitHub.

-### Initiatives
+### Benefits

-Our vision for this boilerplate derived from a number of key initiatives.
+Unsatisfied with the capabilities of most boilerplates and frameworks, we took initiative and built a boilerplate that would satisfy a number of expectations.

-* Write content exclusively in Markdown
+* Writing content exclusively in Markdown
-* Rely on fast load times
+* Relying on fast load times
-* Automate repetitive tasks
+* Automating repetitive tasks
-* Expect complete responsiveness without wrapping code in custom HTML selectors
+* Expecting complete responsiveness without wrapping code in custom HTML selectors
-* Have a table of contents built automatically on each page
+* Having a table of contents built automatically on each page
-* ~~Use one source file to serve configuration data to other components and pages~~
+* ~~Using one source file to serve configuration data to other components and pages~~
-* ~~Generate your own configuration file instantly from the command line~~
+* ~~Generating a configuration file instantly from the command line~~
-* Deploy minified or unminified JavaScript and CSS in production
+* Deploying minified or unminified JavaScript and CSS in production
-* Run the site locally on modern Windows OS platforms
+* Running the site locally on modern Windows OS platforms
-* ~~Create new Markdown pages on-the-fly from the command line~~
+* ~~Creating new Markdown pages on-the-fly from the command line~~
-* ~~Zen mode to hide reading distractions and an inverted canvas for those that prefer the Darkside~~
+* ~~Using zen mode to hide reading distractions and an inverted canvas for those that prefer the Darkside~~

 ### Features and Delighters